hashicorp/vault-plugin-secrets-gcp/README.md

 This is a [Vault plugin](https://www.vaultproject.io/docs/internals/plugins.html) and is meant to work with Vault.
 This guide assumes you have already installed Vault and have a basic understanding of how Vault works.
-Otherwise, first read this guide on how to [get started with Vault](https://www.vaultproject.io/intro/getting-started/install.html).
+Otherwise, please first read this guide on how to [get started with Vault](https://www.vaultproject.io/intro/getting-started/install.html).

 If you are just interested in using this plugin with Vault, it is packaged with Vault and